-In the fall of 2018, the Department of Public Instruction will begin collecting data to identify children of military families.
+In the fall of 2018, the Department of Public Instruction will collect data to identify children of military families.
 This will allow schools, the DPI, and the Wisconsin Commissioner for the Interstate Compact to provide stronger support to military connected children.

 Shelley Joan Weiss is the Commissioner for the Interstate Compact for the Equal Educational Opportunities for Military Children.
 She chairs the Wisconsin State Council for the Interstate Compact and together they serve to support the needs of military children.
 Shelley is a member of the Executive Committee for the Military Interstate Children’s Compact Commission (MIC3).
 She serves as the Chair of the Outreach and Communications Committee.
 Shelley asks that school districts share information and photos about your local celebrations with her at firstname.lastname@example.org.

 The Wisconsin Department of Public Instruction hosts a website for the Educational Opportunities for Military Children.
 There are several resources on this site and the national MIC3 site.
 Please also follow the Wisconsin Interstate Compact for the Education of Military Children Facebook Page.
 Links to additional resources are included below.

 Month of the Military Child Poster - 2018

 Month of the Military Child Certificate - 2018